 • Coffee (and donut?) food truck, because no combination has ever worked better than donuts and coffee on the go

-• Quick service coffee bar, such as in a building lobby, ideal for serving out drip coffee right where it’s needed
+• Quick service coffee bar, such as in a building lobby, is ideal for serving out drip coffee right where it’s needed

-Ideally, start with what you know.
-If you have very little experience running a coffee shop, utilize the skills you do have.
-Starting with something you feel confident in can give you the time to pick up new skills as the business grows.
 Learning as you go is, after all, typically more effective.
-The reason for this is because you are able to apply what you are learning firsthand.
-Certainly, you may encounter the stress of running into an unforeseen problem, but this is to be expected even if you had twenty years of experience.
+The reason for this is that you can apply what you are learning firsthand.
+Certainly, you may encounter the stress of running into an unforeseen problem, but this is to be expected even if you have twenty years of experience.

 Consider an Educational Investment